 Rule 11 of the Rules Governing Section 2255 Proceedings states that the Court must issue or deny a certificate of appealability ["COA"] when it enters a final order adverse to the applicant.
-"A certificate of appealability may issue . . . only if the applicant has made a substantial showing of the denial of a constitutional right."62 To satisfy this standard, the movant must demonstrate that "reasonable jurists would find the district court's assessment of the constitutional claims debatable or wrong."63 For the reasons stated above, the Court finds that ruling on his § 2255 motion.
+"A certificate of appealability may issue . . . only if the applicant has made a substantial showing of the denial of a constitutional right."59 To satisfy this standard, the movant must demonstrate that "reasonable jurists would find the district court's assessment of the constitutional claims debatable or wrong."60 For the reasons stated above, the Court finds that ruling on his § 2255 motion.

-Petitioner has not made this showing and, therefore, denies a certificate of appealability as to its
+Petitioner has not made this showing and, therefore, denies a certificate of appealability as to its without an evidentiary hearing.
+Petitioner is also denied a certificate of appealability.

-IT IS THEREFORE ORDERED BY THE COURT that Petitioner Omar
+IT IS THEREFORE ORDERED BY THE COURT that Petitioner Hector Valdez's

-Orduno-Ramirez's Motion to Vacate and Discharge with Prejudice under 28 U.S.C.
+Motion to Vacate and Discharge with Prejudice under 28 U.S.C.
 2255 (Doc.
+616) is denied